ARMmbed/mbed-client-linux-example/README.md

 ### Testing the LWM2M Client example application with the mbed Device Server

-Ensure that the mDS and the WebUI are running (see [Setting up the environment](#setting-up-the-environment)).
-Also, ensure that the program is running on your linux desktop (see [Running the lwm2m client example](#running-the-lwm2m-client-example)).
+Ensure that the mDS and the mbed Connected Home are running (see [Setting up the environment](#setting-up-the-environment)).
+Also, ensure that the example application is running on your linux desktop (see [Running the lwm2m client example](#running-the-lwm2m-client-example)).

-Step 1: To open the WebUI, navigate to `http://localhost:8082`.
+Step 1: To open the mbed Connected Home, navigate to `http://localhost:8082`.
     - If you are working from a remote machine, you need to use the host machine's IP address instead of "localhost".

 Step 2: Enter `demo` as both the username and password.